NasrallahBaadi/nasrallahbaadi.github.io/_posts/2025-07-19-HTB-BlackField.md

 {
 ```

-Out of all the files, the lsass sounds very interesting to me as it's in a file called `memory_analysis` so this could be a dump of the lsass.
+Out of all the files, the lsass sounds very interesting to me as it's in a folder called `memory_analysis` so this could be a dump of the lsass.

 ### LSASS